+“Designated Client” means [INSERT REFERENCE TO DESIRED BLOCKCHAIN CLIENT INCLUDING LINK TO OFFICIAL GITHUB REPOSITORY IF AVAILABLE.
+CAN ALSO REVISE FOR MULTIPLE CLIENTS--E.G., HAVE 3 DESIGNATED CLIENTS AND SAY THAT THE DESIGNATED BLOCKCHAIN IS THE ONE AGREED UPON BY 2-OF-3.]

+“NFT” means any cryptographically secure, non-fungible token complying with the ERC-721 standard, ERC-1155 standard or other similar non-fungible token standard having a Uniform Resource Identifier (“URI”) identifying an appropriately configured JSON file conforming to the ERC-721 Metadata JSON Schema, ERC-1155 Metadata URI JSON Schema or a similar JSON schema, as applicable (such JSON file, the “Collectible ID”).

-“Ethereum Persistent Fork” means an Ethereum network and blockchain generally recognized in the blockchain industry as the mainnet and consensus blockchain of a persistent “contentious hardfork” from Ethereum, provided that such hardfork has or would reasonably be expected to have material value independent from Ethereum.“NFTs” means any Ethereum-based tokens complying with the ERC-721 standard, ERC-1155 standard or other similar non-fungible token standard
+“Persistent Fork” means a network and blockchain generally recognized in the blockchain industry as the mainnet and consensus blockchain of a persistent “contentious hardfork” from the Designated Blockchain Network, provided that such hardfork has or would reasonably be expected to have material value independent from the Designated Blockchain Network.

 Ownership.
-The Creator hereby represents and warrants, to and for the benefit of the Collector and each Sublicensee that: (a) the Collectible Image is an original work of authorship by the Creator or an original work of authorship by a person from whom Creator has a valid and enforceable license permitting the Creator to license the Collectible Image to others upon the terms and subject to the conditions of these Terms; (b) the Collector’s ownership of the NFT and use of the Collectible Image and Collectible in accordance with these Terms will be free and clear of all additional claims, encumbrances, liens and security interests of any kind; and (c) the Collectible Image and the Collectible do not infringe, misappropriate or otherwise violate any intellectual property or other right of any third party.
+The Creator hereby represents and warrants, to and for the benefit of the Collector and each Sublicensee that: (a) the Collectible Image is an original work of authorship by the Creator or an original work of authorship by a person from whom Creator has a valid and enforceable license permitting the Creator to license the Collectible Image to others upon, and subject to, the conditions of these Terms; (b) the Collector’s ownership of the NFT and use of the Collectible Image and Collectible in accordance with these Terms will be free and clear of all additional claims, encumbrances, liens and security interests of any kind; and (c) the Collectible Image and the Collectible do not infringe, misappropriate or otherwise violate any intellectual property or other right of any third party.
 If the Collectible Image is licensed to the Creator, then: (x) Creator hereby represents and warrants that it is acting on behalf of, and with all necessary and desirable authorization from, the licensors; and (y) to the extent permitted by law, all other references to the “Creator” in these Terms shall be deemed to include such licensors, including, without limitation for purposes of every grant of rights made by ‘the Creator’ hereunder.
-Except as expressly granted in these Terms, the Creator retains all rights, title, and interest in and to the Collectible Images.

 License Terms and Specific Restrictions Applicable to Collectible Images